lucienlmy/5mod/Custom-Notification-Icon-'No-Replace'-C#-SHVDN3.md

 Hello everyone,
-Here is a quick tutorial on **"How to add and use custom notification icon"** *in C# / SHVDN3* Without any original games files replacement !
+Here is a quick tutorial on **"How to add and use custom notification icon"** *in C# / SHVDN3* Without any original game file replacement !
 You also could use **the first part of the tutorial** & use a **different notifications way** with custom icons
 So to start, you will need **OpenIV**, and a **picture in size 64x64** *(Pixels)* **in .dds type** You could use any software to create this picture or download it & convert.
 I'm using GIMP, which allow exporting/converting in .dds *(& is free !)*